lifeonthecode/lifeonthecode/README.md

-# Hi there, I'm Mohammod Juwel Islam 👋
+# Hi there, I'm Mohammod Juwel 👋

 <img src="https://github.com/lifeonthecode/lifeonthecode/blob/main/mohammodjuwel.jpg" width="150" height="150" style="border-radius: 100%;" alt="Mohammod Juwel" />

 ### 🚀 About Me & Professional Freelancer

 I am a passionate **Freelancer, Frontend Developer, and Full-Stack MERN Developer**, specializing in creating modern, responsive, and high-performance web applications.
-I also have extensive expertise as a **WordPress Developer**, focusing on **WordPress Theme Customization** and pixel-perfect layouts as a **WordPress Elementor Developer**.
+I also have extensive expertise as a **WordPress Developer**, with a focus on **WordPress Theme Customization** and pixel-perfect layouts as a **WordPress Elementor Developer**.

 🔥 **Looking for your next project or a full-time remote developer?
 I am currently open to freelance opportunities and contract work!** Let's build something amazing together.